-The Senju includes the 1st Hokage, another contender for "2nd strongest ninja ever", as well as his younger brother and granddaughter the 2nd and 5th Hokages, both of whom are considered to be among the strongest ninja of their respective generations.
+The Senju includes the First Hokage, another contender for "second strongest ninja ever", as well as his younger brother and granddaughter the Second and Fifth Hokages, both of whom are considered to be among the strongest ninja of their respective generations.

-The Uzumaki includes Mito, the 1st host of the Nine-Tailed Fox (and the 1st Hokage's wife), Kushina, the 2nd host of the Fox, Pain/Nagato, who single-handedly demolishes the Hidden Leaf Village, Karin, an unparalleled chakra detector w/ healing abilities and Naruto, the series's protagonist.
+The Uzumaki Clan includes Mito, the first host of the Nine-Tailed Fox (and the 1st Hokage's wife), Kushina, the second host of the Fox, Pain/Nagato, who single-handedly demolishes the Hidden Leaf Village, Karin, an unparalleled chakra detector with healing abilities, and Naruto, the series's protagonist.
 And that's not even including, by virtue of being Kushina's husband and Naruto's father, the Fourth Hokage, who was so feared that Hidden Stone shinobi were ordered to run away upon seeing him.

 Then there are the three sand siblings, Temari, Kankuro, and Gaara.
 All three start out in the series as very talented ninja, especially Gaara, who has one of the tailed beasts sealed inside of him.
 Adding to that is the fact that their father was the Kazzkage of the Sand Village.
 All three have become even more powerful post-Time Skip, and Gaara has become the new Kazekage.
 Also, three of them are in their teens, with Gaara being the youngest.